reeynier/reeynier.github.io/_posts/2020-11-27-virtual-memory-address-translation.md

 similar: [ Operating System ]
 featured: false
 hidden: false
-excerpt: To implement a simple virtual memory, we use the `hardware-based address translation` technique, or `address translation`.
+excerpt: How can we `relocate` the process in memory in a way that is transparent to the process?
 ---

 <br />